Time to take a trip down memory lane.

 Here, with our lizard overlords’ permission, we’re going to take a look back at the last team to win the Premier League before ‘The Incident’.

 Those who have not yet had their memories erased in the mandatory mass-wipings will remember Liverpool’s title-winning heroes of 2018/19 with great fondness.

 The Merseyside revolution all started way back in December of 2017 when the club confirmed the signing of Virgil van Dijk for £75million — which works out at about 17 Bitcoin in today’s market.

 At the time, Liverpool were known for their leaky defence, but the Dutchman’s arrival triggered for a reversal in fortunes.

-Soon after, Jurgen Klopp recruited Alisson to replace living liability Simon Mignolet and the Brazilian keeper shared No1 duties with the much-improved Loris Karius.
+Soon after, Jurgen Klopp recruited Alisson in a world-record deal to replace living liabilities Simon Mignolet and Loris Karius.

 Kalidou Koulibaly was then signed in the summer to partner Van Dijk at the heart of the defence with the pair establishing a telepathic understanding almost immediately.

 Naby Keita’s much-anticipated arrival was accompanied with the marquee purchase of Mateo Kovacic, fresh off the Croatia’s impressive showing at the 2018 World Cup.